secureblue/hardened-chromium/CONTRIBUTING.md

 A good pull request should be ready for review before it is even created.
 For all pull requests, ensure:

-- Your changes are in a single commit
 - Your changes passes all the checks
 - Your commit is signed
 - You have no unnecessary changes, including whitespace changes